thugs-rumal/rumal_docker/README.md

 **Docker:**

-You will need docker to be able to build dockefiles, follow the insructions on [this link](https://docs.docker.com/engine/installation/) on your respective system.
+You will need docker to be able to build dockefiles, follow the instructions on [this link](https://docs.docker.com/engine/installation/) on your respective system.
 You will need to be able to run commands like ```docker-compose```.

 **Cloning and building Dockerfile**